2022 Nova Scotia Scotties Tournament of Hearts

 The 2022 Nova Scotia Scotties Tournament of Hearts, the provincial women's curling championship for Nova Scotia, was held from December 8 to 11, 2021 at the Berwick Curling Club in Berwick, Nova Scotia.
-The winning Christina Black team will represent Nova Scotia at the 2022 Scotties Tournament of Hearts in Thunder Bay, Ontario.
+The winning Christina Black team represented Nova Scotia at the 2022 Scotties Tournament of Hearts in Thunder Bay, Ontario.

 Unlike previous seasons, there was no preliminary round to qualify eight teams for the provincial championship.
 Any team was able to register to compete in the championship.

 Teams

 The teams are listed as follows: